z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-0.md

 # Scraping Websites with Python

+Scraping website data is a practice as old as the web itself, and remains relevant today.
+In earlier days of the web, extracting data from a webpage really only required that the data be in a conistent structure, such as what you see with a ```table``` element.
+However, in the world of session identifiers and dynamic page loading, web scraping now has a higher bar for entry.
+This series will walk you through addressing these challenges, and will give you some guidance on catching all the pitfalls of web-scraping before falling in them.

 ## Part 1: Getting to know your target (Analysis)

 Before you begin coding, it's important you gather as much information about the target website as reasonably possible.
-This will prevent you from getting caught by an unforeseen pitfall later on.
-For the purpose of this tutorial, we are going to be analyzing the popular music data site metal-archives.com, known for it's extensive data on metal bands.
+This will prevent you from getting caught by an unforeseen obstacle later on.
+For the purpose of this tutorial, we are going to be analyzing the popular music data site ```metal-archives.com```, known for it's extensive data on metal bands.

-If you want to skip straight to the coding, check back later for the next entry in this series.
+*If you want to skip straight to the coding, check back later for the next entry in this series.*

 To begin, start by seeking to understand as much as you can about the structure of the site.
 This will help to more clearly lay out your goals.
 Here's a couple of questions that you could start with: